alexeagleson/template-indexeddb/README.md

 ## Wrapping Up

-You should now have a good understanding about how to create your own React component library.
-Doing so can not only teach you a lot about how the Javascript package management ecosystem works, but it can be a great way to make code that you use across multiple projects easily available with a simple command.

 Please check some of my other learning tutorials.
 Feel free to leave a comment or question and share with others if you find any of them helpful:

 - [How to Create and Publish a React Component Library ](https://dev.to/alexeagleson/how-to-create-and-publish-a-react-component-library-2oe)